 C) warning of the danger to oysters of cadmium in ocean water

-Although the passage mentions cadmium, it does not primarily focus on the danger it poses to oysters.
-Instead, it illustrates how the source of cadmium can be misattributed, shifting the focus from danger to the need for careful interpretation.
+Although cadmium is mentioned, the passage does not primarily focus on the dangers it poses to oysters.
+Instead, it elaborates on the sources of cadmium and the implications for pollution assessment, rather than issuing a warning about its toxicity to oysters.

 D) contrasting the harm done by industrial pollution with the effects of pollution from other sources